majkevh/cosmic-master/README.md

 **Author**: Michael Etienne Van Huffel

 ## Description
-This repository hosts the official implementation of the algorithms and analysis techniques featured in the paper [*Hierarchical Clustering in ΛCDM Cosmologies via Persistence Energy*](https://arxiv.org/abs/2401.01988).
+This repository hosts the official implementation of the algorithms and analysis techniques featured in the semester project [*Hierarchical Clustering in ΛCDM Cosmologies via Persistence Energy*](https://arxiv.org/abs/2401.01988).
 It includes processing scripts for analyzing cosmic structure formation through topological data analysis and the persistence homology pipeline up to the construction of persistence diagrams.

 ### Visualizations
 The figures below illustrate various aspects of the cosmic structures analyzed in our study, ranging from galaxy distributions to the quantification of their persistence features.